commercialhaskell/stack/doc/topics/GHC_from_source.md

 Stack supports building the GHC compiler from source, using [Hadrian](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/README.md) (the build system for GHC).
-The GHC version to build and to use is defined by a a Git commit ID and a Hadrian "flavour", with the following syntax in a YAML configuration file:
+The GHC version to be built and used is defined by a Git commit ID and a Hadrian "flavour", with the following syntax in a YAML configuration file:

 ~~~yaml